taskmonkey/central/README.md

 - Aside from the seeded users, additional users are entered as 'NULL' into the database (on new logins)
 - Projects and Tasks are seeded into the database, but they're not displayed on the webpage (shows zero projects/tasks. possibly part of the issue where user is logged in as 'NULL')
 - Able to assign tasks to unknown users (maybe this is ok if handled correctly, but currently there is no handling of such info)
+- Parsing of user data on project tree page may not be compatible with other users aside from seeded users, meaning they won't correctly render on project tree page.